 - paid or unpaid.

-Note: Cannabis Industry- be aware that use and sale of cannabis is illegal at the federal level, although it may be legal in some U.S. states.
-To avoid possible deportation or inadmissibility form the US, students should avoid positions related to federally illegal substances.
+Note: Cannabis Industry - be aware that the use and sale of cannabis is illegal at the federal level, although it may be legal in some U.S. states.
+To avoid possible deportation or inadmissibility from the US, students should avoid positions related to federally illegal substances.

 The types of employment allowed during the initial 12-month period of OPT include (these DO NOT apply to the STEM Extension):

 - Paid employment.
-Students may work in a part-time (minimum 20 hours per week) or full-time in a job related to their field of study.
+Students may work part-time (minimum 20 hours per week) or full-time in a job related to their field of study.

 - Multiple employers.
 Students may work for more than one employer, but all employment must be related to the student’s degree program.

 - Short-term multiple employers (performing artists).
 Students such as musicians and other performing artists may work for multiple short term employers (gigs).
 The student should maintain a list of all gigs, including the dates and duration.
 If requested by DHS, students must be prepared to provide evidence showing a list of all gigs.

 - Work for hire (commonly referred to as "1099 employment").
 This is a type of employment where an individual performs a service based on a contractual relationship rather than an employment relationship.
 If requested by DHS, students must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.

 - Self-employed business owner.
 Students may start a business and be self-employed.
 In this situation, the student must work full-time (at least 20 hours per week).
 The student must be able to prove that he or she has the proper business licenses and is actively engaged in a business related to the student’s degree program.